dam-ari/NameShifter/Readme.md

 # PyNameShifter

-This Python script, PyNameShifter, is designed to efficiently rename files and folders within a specified directory.
+PyNameShifter, is designed to efficiently rename files and folders within a specified directory.
 It offers several flags to customize the renaming process, catering to various needs, such as adding prefixes/suffixes, replacing parts of file or folder names, and applying changes to subdirectories.

 ## Features